pauloacmartinez/pauloacmartinez.github.io/index.md

 ### Mini bio

-I received the B.Sc. in electronics engineering from the Universidade Federal de Pernambuco (UFPE), Brazil, in 2016.
-In 2014-2015, I did an exchange at the University of Erlangen-Nuremberg (FAU), Germany.
-Currently, I am pursuing a M.Sc. in Communications and Multimedia Engineering at FAU.
+I received the B.Sc. in electronics engineering from the Universidade Federal de Pernambuco (UFPE), Brazil, in 2016 and the M.Sc. in Communications and Multimedia Engineering at the University of Erlangen-Nuremberg (FAU), Germany, in 2018.

-I am interested, among other things, in multimedia signal processing, mathematical optimization and algorithm approximation for power and energy-constrained systems.
+Currently, I am working in the IT Security Infrastructures Lab of FAU.

 Alias: Paulo A. Martinez, Paulo A. M. Oliveira